zhaokaihuang/RandomForest_C4.5_algorithm_based/README.md

 build an efficient classifier with the notion of ensemble learning method while maintaining randomness.
 The resultant model performs effectively on disease dataset having discrete attributes.

+If you'd like to see the project in detail, please look at the uploaded ./Report.pdf.